syncany/syncany/README.md

 Getting Started
 ---------------
-To learn how to use Syncany, check out the brand new and awesome [Syncany User Guide](http://syncany.readthedocs.org/).
+To learn how to use Syncany, check out the brand new and awesome **[Syncany User Guide](http://syncany.readthedocs.org/)**.
 It'll tell you everything you want to know.
-For a step-by-step guide, navigate to the **[Getting Started](http://syncany.readthedocs.org/en/latest/getting_started.html)** page!
+For a step-by-step guide, navigate to the [Getting Started](http://syncany.readthedocs.org/en/latest/getting_started.html) page!

 Building
 --------